 A wide range of histologic features was identified, with distinct injury patterns often occurring simultaneously in a single case and exhibiting a clear temporal relationship with CPR-to-death time (Figure 2 and Table 1).
-The most frequent finding was widespread interstitial haemorrhage with leakage from capillaries and myocyte contraction bands (n=50; 39.7%) (Figures 2A – 2D), which was noted in cases which did not survive initial CPR or who died within 24h of ROSC (Table 1).
+The most frequent finding was widespread interstitial haemorrhage with leakage from capillaries and myocyte contraction bands (n=50; 39.7%) (Figures 2A – 2D), which was noted more frequently within the left ventricle (46%; p = 0.042) in cases which did not survive initial CPR or who died within 24h of ROSC (Table 1).
 Haemorrhage into the conduction system was seen in 4 (3%) cases (Figure 2C).
 Widespread interstitial and/or perivascular inflammatory cell infiltrates with neutrophils, lymphocytes, and macrophages associated with oedema, separation of myocytes, and individual cell myocytolysis were equally observed within both ventricles (p = 0.051) and atria in the initial 2 days post-successful CPR in 31 (24.6%) cases (Table 1; Figure 2E).
 This was followed by established subendocardial acute infarction with necrotic hypereosinophilic myocytes surrounded by infiltrating neutrophils in individuals that survived 1 to 5 days after initial resuscitation (n=44; 34.9%), predominantly within the left ventricle (68.2%; p = 0.035) (Table 1; Figure 2F).
 Histologic hallmarks of healing granulation tissue with myofibroblasts, newly formed capillaries, macrophages, and lymphocytes were noted within the subendocardium in 9 (7.1%) cases significantly later at 7 to 11 days after CPR (p<0.001 compared to mixed inflammatory cell infiltrates, haemorrhage, and contraction band necrosis; p=0.010 compared to subendocardial acute infarction) (Figure 2G).
 One case of SADS had evidence of focal subendocardial fibrosis 8 years after initial cardiac arrest with survival (Figure 2H).

 CPR-related injuries co-existed with a spectrum of different cardiac pathologies but were most frequently seen in otherwise morphologically normal hearts (Table 2).
 In 75 (59.5%) cases, the cause of death following specialist cardiac pathology examination was sudden death with a morphologically normal heart, either due to SADS (n = 55; 43.6%) or to non-cardiac causes (n = 20; 15.9%) (Table 2).
-The remaining cases were almost equally distributed among other aetiologies of sudden cardiac death, including common conditions such as ischaemic (n = 6; 4.7%) and hypertensive (n = 4; 3.14%) heart disease (Table 2).
-Since most CPR-related injuries were seen in cases of SADS and their histologic features resembled pathologic processes seen in common cardiac diseases, it was hypothesized that they could confound the assessment of morphologically normal hearts by general pathologists and consequently the diagnosis of SADS.
+The remaining cases were almost equally distributed among other aetiologies of sudden cardiac death, (Table 2).
+Since most CPR-related injuries were seen in cases of SADS, it was hypothesized that they could confound the assessment of morphologically normal hearts by general pathologists and consequently the diagnosis of SADS.